Interested in some job interview research findings?

 On Tuesday I shared results of a recent social and career networking survey.
 If you missed that post, you probably need to go back and read that for context.
 Because it includes information on methodology and limitations of the original survey.

 Results from the last three questions on the survey are being released today.
-And they were focused on the job interview.
+And they were focused on job interview research.
 Questions asked of former or current hiring managers.

-And I’ll be curious as to your reaction to these results.
+And I’ll be curious as to your reaction to these job interview research results.
 Because interviewing for a job is already a tough part of the search process.
 And any learnings from research should be tapped to help us all do a better job.
 On both sides of the table.

 Since there were only three questions, this should go pretty quick.
-And, same as yesterday’s results, I’ll provide general results followed by the cross-generational results for each question.
+And, same as yesterday’s results, I’ll provide general results followed by the cross-generational results for each job interview research question.

 I’ll be curious to your feedback here.
 Because these results are pretty clear.
 These results say that there are two key things a hiring manager is looking for during an interview.
 “Fit with our culture” and “Passion and excitement for the position”.
 Note that this is not “physical energy” but rather an energy in the voice and a clear and demonstrated interest in the role.
 Of course I think this assumes that they are happy with the basic qualifications from a resume review.
 I was surprised by “Great stories” being so low on the list but that may have more to do with a fear that stories are fabricated vs. an engaging way to share how you’ve had a positive impact on prior companies.
 A longer version of your accomplishment statement.